modernben/forge-docs/1.0/servers/types.md

 ### Database Servers

-Database servers are intended to function as dedicated MySQL / Postgres servers for your application.
+Database servers are intended to function as dedicated MySQL / Postgres / MariaDB servers for your application.
 These servers are meant to be accessed by a dedicated application or web server via Forge's [network management features](./../resources/network.md).
 Database servers are provisioned with the following software, based on your selections during the server's creation:

 - MySQL, MariaDB, or PostgreSQL